Khujista Akhtar Banu: Early life and education

 Khujista Akhtar was born into the illustrious Suhrawardy family of Bengal in 1872 as the eldest daughter of Ubaidullah Al Ubaidi Suhrawardy and his wife Makbullan nissa Begum.
 She was thus a direct descendant of Shihab al-Din 'Umar al-Suhrawardi and Bahauddin Zakariya Suhrawardi.
 Khujista's grandfather Shah Aminuddin Suhrawardy is reckoned to be the last Sufi Pir of the Suhrawardiyya order in Bengal.
 Her brothers include Abdullah Al-Mamun Suhrawardy and Hassan Suhrawardy.

-Like many of her female forebearers in the family, she too was homeschooled in her early years, mostly because there were no girls schools opened at that time.
+Like many of her female forebears in the family, she too was homeschooled in her early years, mostly because there were no girls schools opened at that time.
 She learned Persian, Arabic, English and Urdu from her father.
 She later graduated with honours in Mathematics and Persian literature from the Indian Board of Examinations in the year 1887.
 After finishing her senior Cambridge, she was appointed as an examiner for Urdu literature by Calcutta University, she was the only Indian woman to have received this honour at that time.